habibbhutto/dotfiles/README.md

       - the lsp config is fixed
       - move lsp config to language specifc plugins
       - fix cmp showing double entries when listing files
-    * fine tune ctags
-      - ctags should auto run
-      - this should be project based
     * fine tune treesitter
       - for now it seems like working
       - outline would be useful